sergio11/art_niche_nft_marketplace/README.md

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+**ArtNiche** is a **conceptual and experimental project** developed for **learning and research purposes** in the fields of **blockchain technology, smart contracts, and Jetpack Compose-based UI development**.
+This marketplace serves as a **proof of concept** to explore the potential of NFTs in digital art but **does not provide financial, legal, or investment advice**.

+This project is deployed on the **Polygon Mumbai Testnet**, meaning that all transactions and interactions occur in a **test environment** with no real monetary value.

+The main goal of **ArtNiche** is to understand the integration of **decentralized applications (dApps)** with blockchain infrastructure, improving knowledge of NFT standards such as **ERC-721**.
+This repository is open for educational discussions, experimentation, and further development.

 ## 🚀 Unlock New Experiences with These Jetpack Compose Apps

 If you love innovation and high-quality mobile experiences, check out my other apps built with **Jetpack Compose**!